-This savory Sweet Potato Breakfast Hash with Bacon and Avocado is elegant enough to serve at brunch, and easy enough to whip up for a great weekend breakfast treat.JUMP TO RECIPE
+This savory and healthy Sweet Potato Breakfast Hash with Bacon and Avocado is elegant enough to serve at brunch, and easy enough to whip up for a great weekend breakfast treat.JUMP TO RECIPE

 The original dish was a super flavorful side, but I wanted to transform my hash into something more hearty that felt like a real meal.
 I added in bacon, avocado, scallion, garlic and feta cheese for substance and a boost in flavor.

 So one weekend, with my great healthy-hearty breakfast idea and my go-to food critic boyfriend waiting in the wings, I got to work.
 I brought in the unsung workhorse of the kitchen, the trusty microwave to help out as well, cutting down the daunting time spent over the stove waiting for raw potatoes to cook (one of my least favorite activities).
 A quick trip through the microwave in a bowl of water while I prepped the other ingredients, and the potatoes are already halfway done, making it that much easier to get this breakfast on the table for my patient food critic and his discerning palate.

 Once I added the helped-along potatoes to the already well underway mix of bacon-y goodness, it was just a short while until I was topping the bowls of golden-colored goodness with crispy bacon, creamy avocado, tangy scallion and salty feta cheese.
 A fried egg on top for good measure, and we’re ready to present to the judge and see if we have a winner.
 Hot sauce in hand, I brought my in-house Gordon Ramsey his breakfast.